 Reveal LINQ, Insertable Cardiac Monitor, is the world’s smallest implantable cardiac monitoring device.
 The procedure to implant one just takes a few minutes to perform as an outpatient.
 It records the heart rhythm continuously to capsure recurrent unexplained episodes of palpitations.

 Cardiovascular Computed Tomography (Cardiac CT) – Also known as computed tomography; computed axial tomography scan (CAT scan).
 A cardiac CT scan is a painless imaging test that uses x rays to take many detailed pictures of your heart and its blood vessels.
 An electron beam CT scanner also can show calcium in coronary arteries.

 Dr. Alon Steinberg is certified to interpret Cardiac CT scans.

 Varicose Veins Treatment

-Our Vein Lab in Oxnard, CA is where we treat patients who meet medically based requirements.
+Our vein lab founded in 2009, is located in Oxnard, CA. We treat patients who meet medically based requirements.
 Vein ablations are covered by most insurances.